There are various ways to modify coded segments:

 All three of these modifications can be easily carried out in MAXQDA.

-Coding a segment with more than one code
+Coding a segment with an additional code

-Replacing a coded segment
+Move a coded segment to a new code

-When reviewing your text analysis, you may decide that the wrong code was assigned to a text segment.
+When reviewing your analysis, you may decide that the wrong code was assigned to a segment.
 Or you may decide that the “Code System” is not precise enough, so it is necessary to expand the “Code System” and distinguish between different codes.
 In both cases, you will need to replace one code assigned to a text with another.

 This can be done in several ways: